t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 The things that are part of the Internet of Things are computing devices that understand and react to the environment they reside in.
 These things are also often referred to as smart objects or smart devices.
 The introduction of IPv6 {{RFC6568}} and CoAP {{RFC7252}} as fundamental building blocks for IoT applications allows connecting IoT hosts to the Internet.
 This brings several advantages including: (i) a homogeneous protocol ecosystem that allows simple integration with other Internet hosts; (ii) simplified development for devices that significantly vary in their capabilities; (iii) a unified interface for applications, removing the need for application-level proxies.
 These building blocks greatly simplify the deployment of the envisioned scenarios which range from building automation to production environments and personal area networks.

 This document presents an overview of important security aspects for the Internet of Things.
-We begin by discussing the lifecycle of a thing and giving general definitions of the security building blocks in {{sec2}}.
+We begin by discussing the lifecycle of a thing in {{sec2}}.
 In {{sec3}}, we discuss security threats for the IoT and methodologies for managing these threats when designing a secure system. {{sec4}} reviews existing IP-based (security) protocols for the IoT and briefly summarizes existing guidelines and regulations. {{sec5}} identifies remaining challenges for a secure IoT and discusses potential solutions. {{sec6}} includes final remarks and conclusions.
 This document can be used by IoT standards specifications as a reference for details about security considerations applying to the specified system or protocol.

 The first draft version of this document was submitted in March 2011.
 Initial draft versions of this document were presented and discussed during the CORE meetings at IETF 80 and later.
 Discussions on security lifecycle at IETF 92 (March 2015) evolved into more general security considerations.
 Thus, the draft was selected to address the T2TRG work item on the security considerations and challenges for the Internet of Things.
 Further updates of the draft were presented and discussed during the T2TRG meetings at IETF 96 (July 2016) and IETF 97 (November 2016) and at the joint interim in Amsterdam (March 2017).
 This document has been reviewed by, commented on, and discussed extensively for a period of nearly six years by a vast majority of T2TRG and related group members; the number of which certainly exceeds 100 individuals.
 It is the consensus of T2TRG that the security considerations described in this document should be published in the IRTF Stream of the RFC series.
 This document does not constitute a standard.

-# Motivation and background {#sec2}

-This section begins by describing the lifecycle of a thing.
-It then details the five different security building blocks that can be used for analyzing and classifying the security aspects of the IoT.

-## The Thing Lifecycle {#sec2-1}
+# The Thing Lifecycle {#sec2}

 The lifecycle of a thing refers to the operational phases of a thing in the context of a given application or use case. {{fig1}} shows the generic phases of the lifecycle of a thing.
 This generic lifecycle is applicable to very different IoT applications and scenarios.
 For instance, {{RFC7744}} provides an overview of relevant IoT use cases.